 Have a list of your key achievements, experiences and ambitions.
 That way, if the interviewer asks about them, you’re less likely to forget something important (only to remember it on the way home afterwards *facepalm*).

 Icebreaker.
-Try to engage your interviewer in light conversation early on – it’s a great way to overcome nerves early on.
+Try to engage your interviewer in light conversation early on – it’s a great way to overcome nerves.
 And don’t forget that confident eye contact and a firm handshake can get you off to a flying start.

 Job description.
 When you’re offered an interview, always ask for a copy of the job description – this should help you gain more of an understanding of the role and what will be expected of you.